PowerGridModel/pgm-reference-implementations/README.md

 We welcome contributions!
 Whether you're fixing bugs, adding new reference implementations, or improving documentation, your help is appreciated.

-Please see our [contributing guidelines](CONTRIBUTING.md) (coming soon) for more information on how to get involved.
+Please see our [contributing guidelines](https://github.com/PowerGridModel/.github/blob/main/CONTRIBUTING.md) for more information on how to get involved.

 ## License